IIIF/api/source/api/annex/services/index.md

 }
 {% endhighlight %}

-Note that with the inclusion of `icon` in the Image Information description in version 2.1, it is possible and reasonable for one info.json response to embed another using this pattern.
+With the `logo` property added to the Image Information description in version 2.1 of the Image API, it is possible and reasonable for one `info.json` response to embed another using this pattern.
 In this case, the second service is related to the icon that should be displayed when a client renders the image described by the main response.

 {% highlight json %}
 {